-Let’s face it, phone calls have become more and more outdated over the years.
-People don’t use them at the same frequency it was about 20 years ago, and that’s due to the evolution of technology.
+Phone calls have become more and more outdated over the years.
+People don’t use them at the same frequency it was about 20 years ago.

-Nowadays, people mostly use other means, like emails in the business environment, and text messages or instant messaging for personal matters.
+Nowadays, people mostly use other means, like emails in the business environment, and text messages or instant messaging in informal contexts.

 How To Ask For A Phone Call

 - Give people a concrete and honest reason.